aseprite/docs/troubleshooting.md

 ## Tablet Problems

-In case your tablet doesn't work, please check the [tablet](tablet.md) page.
+In case your tablet (or the pressure of your tablet) doesn't work, please check the [tablet](tablet.md) page.

 ## macOS Rendering Problems